Amit0617/lightningGPT/README.md

 # lightningGPT
-Get assisted or ask for help for operating lightning client within console
+Get assisted or ask for help for operating lightning client within console.
+It is currently in the "Minimum Viable Product" (MVP) stage and is powered by the OPENAI GPT language model.
+The system leverages [**few-shot learning**](https://github.com/openai/openai-cookbook/blob/main/how_to_work_with_large_language_models.md#demonstration-prompt-example-few-shot-learning) to achieve accurate results even with limited training data.

 ### Installation
 ```bash